Life Is a Lemon and I Want My Money Back

 "Life Is a Lemon and I Want My Money Back" is a radio single by Meat Loaf released in October 1993.
 It was the second single from the album Bat Out of Hell II: Back into Hell and charted on the US Billboard Album Rock Tracks chart at number 17.

+Critical reception

+AllMusic called the song "a stomping rocker that wraps serious feelings in a cryptically witty metaphor".